without Internet Explorer,

 Now, on to the music itself; it's wonderful.

 By the way, you may have noticed that I haven't mentioned the drums yet.
 But don't worry, that's just because I'm a fucking moron who tends to forget about important things, the important thing in question this time being Mats Ekström's drumming, which is some of the most solid (and aggressive) you're likely to hear in a style of music as non percussive as doom metal.
-He makes a surprisingly active use of double bass that for some reason manages to not sound out of place at any given moment, and his fills are varied and all over the place, and even kind of recall those of Bill Ward, even if Ekström's are not remotely as frequent.
+He makes a surprisingly active use of double bass that for some reason manages to not sound out of place at any given moment, and his fills are varied and all over the place, and even kind of recall those of Bill Ward, even if Ekström's are not as frequent by a bit of a long shot.

 If you're remotely familiar with this release (and I'm very sure you are) then you certainly know that the songwriting department is top notch, mostly because every song manages to be a story all by itself (even with all sorts of twists and turns) without altering the flow of the work as a whole.
 Acoustic guitars and keyboards are used in certain parts to help with atmosphere, variety, and just to keep things interesting in general, and do a more than competent job at that.
 I won't talk about the specific characteristics of the compositions though, so as to not spoil them for the newcomers.